Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Bills stats and trends

-- In Buffalo's five games this year, it has five wins against the spread.
+- Buffalo has five wins against the spread in five games this season.

 - The Bills have covered the spread twice this season when favored by 5.5 points or more (in three chances).